The Paolo Farinella Prize is awarded annually at the European Planetary Science Congress (EPSC).

 The Paolo Farinella prize was established to honour the memory and the outstanding figure of Paolo Farinella (1953–2000), an extraordinary scientist and person, in recognition of significant contributions given in the fields of interest of Farinella, which span from planetary sciences to space geodesy, fundamental physics, science popularization, and security in space, weapons control and disarmament.
 The winner of the prize is selected each year on the basis of his/her overall research results in a chosen field, among candidates with international and interdisciplinary collaborations, not older than 47 years, the age of Farinella when he passed away on 25 March 2000.
 The prize was first proposed during the “International Workshop on Paolo Farinella the scientist and the man”, held in Pisa in 2010, supported by the University of Pisa and by IAPS-INAF (Rome).

-The call for the 2018 Paolo Farinella Prize is now open.
-Nominations should be submitted by 4th May 2018.
+The call for the 2019 Paolo Farinella Prize is now open.
+Nominations should be submitted by15th April 2019.
+The prize is supported by the University of Pisa and by IAPS-INAF (Rome) and will be awarded during the EPSC-DPS Joint Meeting 2019.

 Recipients of the Paolo Farinella Prize